ricoberger/vault-secrets-operator/README.md

 make generate
 ```

-The above makefile target will invoke the [controller-gen](https://sigs.k8s.io/controller-tools) utility to update the `api/v1alpha1/zz_generated.deepcopy.go` file to ensure our API's Go type definitons implement the `runtime.Object` interface that all Kind types must implement.
+The above Makefile target will invoke the [controller-gen](https://sigs.k8s.io/controller-tools) utility to update the
+`api/v1alpha1/zz_generated.deepcopy.go` file to ensure our API's Go type definitons implement the `runtime.Object`
+interface that all Kind types must implement.

-Once the API is defined with spec/status fields and CRD validation markers, the CRD manifests can be generated and updated with the following command:
+Once the API is defined with spec/status fields and CRD validation markers, the CRD manifests can be generated and
+updated with the following command:

 ```sh
 make manifests
 ```

-This makefile target will invoke controller-gen to generate the CRD manifests at `config/crd/bases/ricoberger.de_vaultsecrets.yaml`.
+This Makefile target will invoke controller-gen to generate the CRD manifest at `charts/vault-secrets-operator/crds/ricoberger.de_vaultsecrets.yaml`.

-### Locally

-Specify the Vault address, a token to access Vault and the TTL (in seconds) for the token:
+Deploy the CRD and run the operator locally with the default Kubernetes config file present at `$HOME/.kube/config`:

 ```sh
 export VAULT_ADDRESS=